JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_2/Yasts_17.md

 36\.
 We sacrifice to Ashi Vanguhi, who is shining, high . . . . and powerful.

 37 [^1181].
 To her did Haoma offer up a sacrifice, Haoma, the enlivening, the healing, the beautiful, the lordly, with golden eyes, upon the highest height of the Haraiti Bareza. <span id="p278">[<sup><small>p.
 278</small></sup>]</span> 38\.
-He begged of her a boon, saying: ‘Grant me this, O great Ashi Vanguhi! that I may bind the Turanian murderer, Franghrasyan, that I may drag him bound, that I may bring him bound unto king Husravah, that king Husravah may kill him, behind the _K_aê_k_asta lake, the deep lake of salt waters, to avenge the murder of his father Syâvarshâna, a man, and of Aghraêratha, a semi-man.’
+He begged of her a boon, saying: ‘Grant me this, O great Ashi Vanguhi! that I may bind the Turanian murderer, Franghrasyan, that I may drag him bound, that I may bring him bound unto king Husravah, that king Husravah may kill him, behind the <i>K</i>aê<i>k</i>asta lake, the deep lake of salt waters, to avenge the murder of his father Syâvarshâna, a man, and of Aghraêratha, a semi-man.’

 39\.
 The great Ashi Vanguhi ran and came to his side.
 Haoma, the enlivening, the healing, the beautiful, the lordly, with golden eyes, obtained that boon.